Loopring/loopring-web-v2/static/documents/markdown/mint_nft.md

 }
 ```

-9. Save the metadata.json file you just created.
+7. Save the xxxx.json file you just created.

-10. Upload the folder you created in point 6 that contains your metadata.json file (eg. Diamondjson)
+8. Upload the xxxx.json you create file to the ipfs(eg. Diamondjson)

 **Using Pinata**
  ![ipfs-2.png](https://static.loopring.io/assets/images/ipfs-3.png)